ArjenSchwarz/ignoreme/content/pages/about.md

 ## About me

-{{% figure src="/img/profilepicsmall.jpg" title="This is me" class="fr" %}}
+{{% figure src="/img/profilepic_arjen_2018_small.jpg" title="This is me" class="fr" %}}

-My name is Arjen and I'm a Dutch guy living in Melbourne, Australia.
+My name is Arjen Schwarz and I'm a Dutch guy living in Melbourne, Australia.
 I ended up here after travelling around for a bit and decided to stick around.
 At the moment I'm simply enjoying live here and work as Lead DevOps Engineer/AWS Delivery Lead at [Bulletproof](http://www.bulletproof.net) (disclaimer: all opinions are my own, and don't necessarily reflect my employer's).
 If you want more information about who I am and my travels, you can do so on my travel blog at [arjen.eu](https://www.arjen.eu).

 As for my experience in the matters on this site; since 2005 I've been either a developer, DevOps person, project manager or manager of a development team at any one time.
 I am happy in all of these roles and will always try to learn from anyone I meet.
-You may notice that a lot of contents concerns AWS, as that is my main focus at work, and so I've got a grab bag of the AWS certifications and am Bulletproof's AWS APN Cloud Warrior, which is an Australia/New Zealand specific AWS program that is basically a group of people who are handpicked by AWS for their contributions to the wider community and within their company.
+You may notice that a lot of contents concerns AWS, as that is my main focus at work, and so I've got a grab bag of the AWS certifications and am one of Bulletproof's AWS APN Ambassadors, which is a worldwide AWS program grown out of the Australia/New Zealand specific Warrior Program.
+The Ambassador program consists of people who are handpicked by AWS for their contributions to the wider community and within their company.

 {{< figure src="/img/aws-apn-cloud-warrior.png" height="100px" class="fl" >}}
 {{< figure src="/img/sa-assoc.png" link="https://www.certmetrics.com/amazon/public/badge.aspx?i=1&t=c&d=2015-11-27&ci=AWS00174409" height="100px" class="fl" >}}